Milakkhatissa Viharaya

 History

 Some locals link the history of this site with the Milakkhatissa story which is mentioned in the Buddhist scripture Anguttara Nikaya Atuwa.
 Milakkhatissa was a Buddhist monk who resided in a monastery named Gamendavala Maha Vihara which was in a locality within easy reach of Situlpawwa and Kataragama Viharaya.
-Some ancient structural ruins of buildings belonging to the early part of the Anuradhapura Period have been identified at the site.
+Some ancient structural ruins of buildings belonging to the early part of the Anuradhapura Period are identified at the site.

 A Protected Site